 Things you can do

-- If the scan shows that something is wrong, support your partner.
+- If the scan shows that something isn’t as expected, support your partner.
 Recognise your own feelings too, and talk with someone you can trust.

 - Read more about tests during pregnancy.